iipc/warc-specifications/specifications/cdx-format/cdxj-openwayback/index.md

 and creating a list of the most common JSON fields for cross compatibility reasons.

-# 2. File Specification
+# File Specification

 Each file is a plain text file, UTF-8 encoded.
-It should end each line with Unix style newlines (`LF`).
+It should end each line with Unix style newlines (U+000A).

 A CDXJ file that has been sorted can be refered to as a CDXJ *index* as it is easily searchable.

-## 2.1 Header / Format Version
+## Header / Format Version

 Each file should begin with a line declaring the file format and file format version.
 This line is preceeded with a bang symbol
-(`!`) so that it automatically sorts to the front of the file.
+(`!` - U+0021) so that it automatically sorts to the front of the file.

 Example:
 ```